vtexdocs/help-center-content/docs/announcements/en/subscriptions-app-available-on-the-vtex-app-store.md

 author: 1malnhMX0vPThsaJaZMYm2
 slug: subscriptions-app-available-on-the-vtex-app-store
 legacySlug: subscriptions-app-available-on-the-vtex-app-store
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The Subscriptions app is available for free on the VTEX App Store.
+announcementSynopsisEN: 'The Subscriptions app is available for free on the VTEX App Store.'
 ---

 Offering subscriptions is a way to build loyalty and retain the audience that makes frequent purchases in your store.
 VTEX's solution for this type of strategy is the [Subscriptions](https://help.vtex.com/en/tutorial/como-funciona-a-assinatura--frequentlyAskedQuestions_4453) app, which allows you to create subscription plans that automatically generate recurring orders.